gliech/semantic-release-config-github-npm/README.md

 ## Usage

-As this module and [@gliech/semantic-release-config-base][2] contain all neccessary modules as dependencies, all you need to do to use semantic-release is add just this module to your package.json
+As this module and [@gliech/semantic-release-config-base][2] contain all necessary modules as dependencies, all you need to do to use semantic-release is add just this module to your package.json

 ```json